 Where you can study

-New Zealand ASEAN Scholar Awards, New Zealand Pacific Scholarships, and New Zealand Development Scholarships are available for study at the following New Zealand institutions:
+New Zealand ASEAN Scholar Awards, New Zealand Pacific Scholarships, and New Zealand Development Scholarships are available for study at any of the above ten New Zealand institutions.

-New Zealand Commonwealth Scholarships are available for study at any of the eight New Zealand universities listed above.
+New Zealand Commonwealth Scholarships are available for study at any of the eight New Zealand universities listed above (not at institutes of technology).

 If you're from the Pacific you may be able to apply for a New Zealand Pacific Regional Scholarship where you can study at one of the following institutions: